 Feedback on homework and weekly tests is routinely provided as soon as possible to aid further learning.
 At the end of the Summer School each student’s grades are compiled and formally reviewed and overseen to ensure consistency of grading.
 Results are then issued to each student's home university and a transcript provided to each student.

-Lab Classes: Students will be split into groups of 10-12 for lab classes with a dedicated demonstrator/ teaching assistant for each group.
-Senior demonstrators will be present to help coordinate lab class activities.
-Dedicated technical officers will prepare the lab facilities, equipment and chemicals for each class and will be available to deal with any equipment issues that arise.
-Faculty will visit lab classes to oversee activities.
+Lab Classes: Students are split into groups of 10-12 for lab classes with a dedicated demonstrator/ teaching assistant for each group.
+Senior demonstrators are present to help coordinate lab class activities.
+Dedicated technical officers prepare the lab facilities, equipment and chemicals for each class and are available to deal with any equipment issues that arise.
+Faculty visit lab classes regularly to oversee activities.
 Before each lab class students are expected to prepare by familiarising themselves with the details of that experiment and any further directions provided.
 In lab classes each student works on their own conducting the experiment themselves using the glassware, chemicals and equipment provided with dedicated bench and fumehood space.

-Tutorials: Students will be split into groups of 12-15 for tutorials with a dedicated tutor.
+Tutorials: Students are split into groups of 12-15 for tutorials with a dedicated tutor.

 Faculty